jessemillar/mantras/mantra.md

 In general, strive for best, not just good.

 You have to take care of yourself if you want your work life to be healthy.
 We're only human after all.

+**Always** ask lots of questions and do your research, especially if you're embarking on a project on your own.
+There's a decent chance that someone has already accomplished what you're hoping to.
+Don't duplicate effort unnecessarily.